Zalexanninev15/Zalexanninev15/README.md

 - At the end of 2022, I decided to finally move completely to Linux and start a new chapter in software development, and not only software.
 I also created [a channel in Telegram (RU)](https://ttttt.me/FieryLinux), in which I publish my thoughts and stories.
 As a starting point, I settled on Manjaro with a KDE environment.
 The plans for 2023 are to hone their skills in working with Python and Rust.
 I am also studying in the "initial" web development (HTML, CSS, JavaScript).
 Although I will develop in C#, it is extremely rare.
 In early June 2023, I finally decided to try out Fedora with GNOME in the form of the Nobara Linux distribution.
 He reported all his torments and discoveries in my Telegram channel - [Fiery Linux (RU)](https://ttttt.me/FieryLinux).
 Since September I began to actively develop my website creation skills (HTML, CSS, JavaScript).
 When solving some relatively simple problems, writing the same type of code or “one-time” code, I use ChatGPT.

-- 2024 👀
+- 2024 👀 An improvement?
-Improvement?
 Hmm, maybe.
-We'll see what the New Year brings.
-This year began with the fact that I set myself Windows 11 (although this happened last year, but this year I finally set it up).
-I'm not giving up Linux, I just need it for now Windows, but not a Linux + I’m not ready to install Nobara 39 yet, because of its transition to KDE, and I’m still waiting for the stable KDE 6.
-This year I moved for the first time from .NET 7 to .NET 8.
-That's all for now.
+We'll see what the new year brings: This year started with me installing Windows 11 for myself (although it happened last year, but I finally got it installed this year).
+I'm not giving up on Linux, I just want Windows rather than Linux for now + I'm not ready to install Nobara 39 yet because of the switch to KDE, and I'm still waiting for a stable KDE 6.
+This year was the first time I switched from .NET 7 to .NET 8.
+That's it for now.

 ## 🏆 Trophy